Young Ireland rebellion: Rebellion

-From 23 July to 29 July 1848, O'Brien, Meagher and Dillon raised the standard of revolt as they travelled from County Wexford through County Kilkenny and into County Tipperary.
+From 23 to 29 July 1848, O'Brien, Meagher and Dillon raised the standard of revolt as they travelled from County Wexford through County Kilkenny and into County Tipperary.
 The last great gathering of Young Ireland leaders took place in the village of The Commons on 28 July.
 The next day, O'Brien was in The Commons where barricades had been erected, near the Commons colliery, to prevent his arrest.
 His local supporters—miners, tradesmen and small tenant farmers—awaited the arrival of the military and police.
 As the police from Callan approached the crossroads before The Commons from Ballingarry, they saw barricades in front of them and, thinking discretion the better part of valour, they veered right up the road toward County Kilkenny.
 The rebels followed them across the fields.

 Sub-Inspector Trant and his 46 policemen took refuge in a large two-storey farmhouse, taking the five young children in the house as hostages.
 They barricaded themselves in, pointing their guns from the windows.
 The house was surrounded by the rebels and a stand-off ensued.
 Mrs. Margaret McCormack, the owner of the house and mother of the children, demanded to be let into her house, but the police refused and would not release the children.
-Mrs. McCormack found O'Brien reconnoitering the house from the out-buildings, and asked him what was to become of her children and her house.
+Mrs. McCormack found O'Brien reconnoitering the house from the out-buildings and asked him what was to become of her children and her house.

 O'Brien and Mrs. McCormack went up to the parlour window of the house to speak to the police.
 Through the window, O'Brien stated, "We are all Irishmen—give up your guns and you are free to go."
 O'Brien shook hands with some of the police through the window.
 The initial report to the Lord Lieutenant of Ireland stated that a constable fired the first shot at O'Brien, who was attempting to negotiate.
 General firing then ensued between the police and the rebels.
 O'Brien had to be dragged out of the line of fire by James Stephens and Terence Bellew MacManus, both of whom were wounded.